heremaps/msdkui-android/Documentation/Guides/UserGuide.md

 While the first callback simply sets the received `GuidanceManeuverData` to the `GuidanceManeuverPanel`, the latter informs us when the user has finally reached the destination.
 In this case, we choose to highlight the last maneuver.

-Note that, we must resume the `GuidanceManeuverPanelPresenter` to receive guidance events: As we already passed the `NavigationManager` singleton and the route object to the constructor of the `GuidanceManeuverPanelPresenter`, we only have to call `resume()` to start listening - and to call `pause()` to stop listening.
+Note that we must resume the `GuidanceManeuverPanelPresenter` to receive guidance events: As we already passed the `NavigationManager` singleton and the route object to the constructor of the `GuidanceManeuverPanelPresenter`, we only have to call `resume()` to start listening - and to call `pause()` to stop listening.
 Please, also make sure to declare the presenter as member variable - otherwise you will not receive any events once the scope of the calling method was executed.
 ```java
 private void startGuidanceSimulation() {
     guidanceManeuverPanelPresenter.resume();